 4 Intriguing Healthcare Careers for Introverts to Consider

 Working in a quiet environment is the ideal scenario for you.
 You’re perfectly content just focusing on your work without a ton of social stimulation.
-It’s not that you dislike interacting with other people—it’s just that too much of it makes you want to just recharge alone.
+It’s not that you dislike interacting with other people—it’s just that too much of it makes you feel a strong urge to recharge alone.
 You’ve learned that situations involving too many people make you feel drained, and you’d rather not deal with that every single day at work.

 When you look around at job options, healthcare keeps rising to the forefront of your mind.
 But are there good healthcare jobs for introverts?